iammuhammadumair/beefy-v2/src/features/data/README.md

 - why is there an api.beefy.finance and a data.beefy.finance?
   data.beefy.finance is used to query certain historical data.
 Api returns live results
 - What is a reward?
-  vaults autocompound. so you stake 1 BIFI-BNB, the following day you'll have a bit more of that (1.005 maybe) so vaults just grow your deposit. boosts however give you reward on a different token.
+  vaults autocompound. so you stake 1 Moovee-BNB, the following day you'll have a bit more of that (1.005 maybe) so vaults just grow your deposit. boosts however give you reward on a different token.
   So a boost could be stake mooBifiBnb, earn ETH. rewards refer to the amount of the reward token that you have